Money is, by definition,

 MAC/PC/LINUX

-An impressive collection of software, the KOffice project is similar to Open Office in many respects but has a couple of extras thrown in too.
+An impressive collection of software, Calligra Suite project is similar to Open Office in many respects but has a couple of extras thrown in too.

 Skype – Equivalent to expensive international calls